GHSVS-de/plg_system_astroidghsvs/README.md

 - Check also versions of dependencies, devDependencies in `/package.json`: `npm run g-npm-update-check` and `npm run g-ncu-override-json`

+- - **You shouldn't bump composer to 7+ as long build.js is not fixed accordingly.** See https://github.com/GHSVS-de/plg_system_bs3ghsvs/blob/2021.01.15/build.js#L24-L38

 - Check/adapt versions in `/src/composer.json`.
 Something to bump in `vendor/`?

 ```